-Essential oils can help you achieve great skin, which is well moisturised, soft and elastic.
+Essential oils can help you achieve great skin, which is well moisturized, soft and elastic.
 A healthy glowing skin will contribute to your self confidence and appearance, and you can get all these with the help of aromatherapy.
 Essential oils have great penetrative properties that make them excellent moisturizers.

-Whereas most moisturisers sit on the surface of the skin, essential oils penetrate to the inner skin layer.
+Whereas most moisturizers sit on the surface of the skin, essential oils penetrate to the inner skin layer.
 The essential oils need to be mixed with base oil, such as sweet almond, apricot kernel and jojoba.
 The good thing about essential oils is that they are light enough to be absorbed by the skin without clogging up the pores.

 Skin types can vary, for example skin may be drier in winter or more oily around the time of your period, and it can change several time between puberty and menopause, so review the oils that you use and change them according to your changing needs.

-Essential oils for normal skin: chamomile (also for dry/sensitive), fennel (also for oily), geranium (all skin types), lavender (all skin types), lemon (also for oily), patchouli, rose, sandalwood (all of them also for dry/sensitive).
+chamomile (also for dry/sensitive), fennel (also for oily), geranium (all skin types), lavender (all skin types), lemon (also for oily), patchouli, rose, sandalwood (all of them also for dry/sensitive).

 If you have combination skin (oily on the forehead, nose and chin area, and normal or dry elsewhere), use oils for oily skin on the greasy areas and oils for normal skin on the rest of the face.

 Alternatively, you can use finely ground oatmeal mixed into a paste and leave to cool.
 Add 15 drops of essential oils to suit your skin type per cupful of paste.
 Apply the mixture on your face, leave to dry slightly and then sponge off.
-If you have particularly dry or sensitive skin, add one tablespoon of evening primrose base oil for a more moisturising mask.
+If you have particularly dry or sensitive skin, add one tablespoon of evening primrose base oil for a more moistening mask.
 Avoid the eye area when applying.

 Herbal tea infusions are also excellent toners.
 You can use herbal tea bags if you can’t get hold of the herbs.
 Boil a cup of water and infuse chamomile, marigold, rosehip or nettle teas.
-For normal skin add two drops of orange or lavender essential oil ans leave to cool.
+For normal skin add two drops of orange or lavender essential oil and leave to cool.
 For oily skin use juniper or lemongrass essential oils, and for dry skin use rose or sandalwood essential oils.

-Common Skin Problems
+Essential Oils for Common Skin Problems

 These are small blisters on the lips and around this area which are caused by the virus herpes simplex.
 Any persistent lip sore should be treated medically, but if you have a common lip sore apply undiluted tea tree oil.

 These are small and red spider like veins that appear on the surface of the skin around the chick area, and affect usually people with delicate skin type.
-The solution is to protect the skin from losing excess moisture and to apply essential oils such as parsley, geranium, chamomile, rosemary or cypress in a heavy base oil.
+The solution is to protect the skin from losing excess moisture and to apply essential oils such as parsley, geranium, chamomile, lavender, rosemary or cypress in a heavy base oil.